How to Light a Fire Under Your Brain’s Butt

 On the other hand, if I move too late on something, I’m under stress.
 Not the good, stimulating stress we get from being under pressure, but the illness-inducing stress we get from being under pressure without having set ourselves up for success by allowing enough time to hit the deadline.

-One thing our tribe struggles with is accurately assessing how much time any given activity will take.
+One thing we struggle with is accurately assessing how much time any given activity will take.
 I know now that I grossly underestimate that, so I toss out how long I think something will take me and multiply it by five.
 That’s what I go with and it’s pretty dead-on.
 There’s a fine line between using our powers for good and using our powers to stress ourselves, and those around us, with our gorgeous chaotic energy uselessly focused on the deadline instead of the road there.
 That’s a waste of our genius.
-Yep, for our Tribe…the sweet spot is where it’s at.
+Yep, for individuals with ADHD…the sweet spot is where it’s at.

-So I came up with productivity rules that work for our Tribe and probably no one else:
+So I came up with productivity rules that work for ADHD minds:

 - Be realistic about time needed to do something — everything will take ridiculously longer than you think.
 Plan for that, so you don’t go ballistic on everyone within karate-chopping distance over missing your own deadline.